DanielSvub/stream/README.md

 # Stream

 This package provides lazy generic data streams.
 Data are not loaded until they are needed, which allows to process a large amount of data with constant space complexity.
 The data flow is modelled by a so-called *pipeline*.
-The processing of the data is initiated by reading from the sink, the end of the pipeline (there may be more of them, as the pipeline can be branched).
+The processing of the data is initiated by reading from the end of the pipeline (any such end is called a *sink*).
+There may be more sinks, as the pipeline can be branched.

 Stream is an entity in the pipeline.
 There are two main kinds of streams: